 Beyond sales, CRM is also an essential tool for customer retention by providing a central database for all customer touch points and account details.
 They provide integrated customer reporting, key performance indicators (KPI’s) and help drive superior service and retention.

-While Salesforce is the most well known player in the CRM space, many investment companies are turning to specialized providers like Satuit, whose solution is designed specifically to meet the needs to institutional asset managers, hedge funds, and wealth management firms.
+While Salesforce is the most well known player in the CRM space, and Hubspot is highly integrated between a CRM and marketing automation platform for sophisticated digital strategies, some investment companies are turning to specialized providers like Satuit, whose solution is designed specifically to meet the needs to institutional asset managers, hedge funds, and wealth management firms.

 Sales and Marketing Enablement